 A 55 minute session costs £45

-For a free 20 minute telephone consultation to help you decide if I am the right fit for you, why not call me on 07957 234 950 and you can ask me any questions you have and get a sense of how we would work together.
+For a free 30 minute telephone or face to face consultation to help you decide if I am the right fit for you, why not call me on 07957 234 950 and you can ask me any questions you have and get a sense of how we would work together.
 Or fill in the contact form and I will call you within 48 hours.

 The type of therapeutic approach I use is proven to be effective in just a few sessions.
 To start with, I would normally suggest a minimum of 4 weekly sessions - this will ensure you get a good feel for what therapy can offer you and if it is right for you just now.
 After 4 sessions we will have a discussion and agree a way forward that you are comfortable with.
 You may decide not to continue, and that is absolutely fine.
 You will never be pressured to have more sessions than you want or need.